National Grandparents Day 2020 is Sunday, September 13th. Here are some special songs about Grandparents for Grandparent’s Day.

 Symbols

-Find more songs about Grandparents at the end of this post.
+Find more songs for Grandparents Day at the end of this post.

 According to Generations United’s website: “Generations United is urging grandparents and older adults to share their wisdom, perspectives and key civic values with young people on Grandparents Day.